Why Do you Get them?

 In the context of Tines Capital’s algorithms, generally these forms result in no taxes when the fund was held in retirement accounts and improved tax rates when held in taxable accounts.

-• Retirement Accounts: To date, we know of no client that has had one of these K-1 forms generate taxes within an IRA.
+- Retirement Accounts: To date, we know of no client that has had a K-1 form generate taxes within an IRA.
 This is generally because if box 1 shows no income over $1,000 and box 20 doesn’t have code V then that particular K-1 does not show enough unrelated business taxable income (UBTI) to require filing a 990-T and tax within the IRA.
 Regardless, it is a good idea to still give these forms along with all others to your accountants when preparing your taxes.
+There is a section of each K-1 form that says what type of account it was associated with.
+Generally for Tines Capital clients if the K-1 shows IRA/SEP/Keogh then it will have no tax affect.

 When Are they Ready?